Articles About Victory Cruise Lines

 Submit Your Own Review

-Victory Cruise Lines, based in Miami, Florida, began sailing with a short first season in 2016 along the St. Lawrence River and in the Great Lakes.
-Originally, the American-built coastal ship CAPE MAY LIGHT (2001), she operated for Delta Queen Coastal Cruises until that company went bankrupt, and after a period of layup and work for other firms, she joined the new line in 2016 as VICTORY I. The second unit, built as the US-flag CAPE COD LIGHT, most recently sailed as the SEA DISCOVERER until chartered by this line in 2017.
-Following a refit in Europe, it appeared in summer 2018 as VICTORY II and focused on New England, Eastern Canada, the St. Lawrence Valley, Great Lakes and then Cuba.
-Beginning in 2019, the new addition to the fleet will also operate to the Yucatan.
+Victory Cruise Lines, based in Miami, Florida, began operating with a short first season in 2016 along the St. Lawrence River and in the Great Lakes.
+Using the American-built coastal ship CAPE MAY LIGHT (2001), she had operated for Delta Queen Coastal Cruises until that company went bankrupt.
+After a layup period and work for other firms, she joined the new line in 2016 as VICTORY I. The second unit, built as the US-flag CAPE COD LIGHT, most recently sailed as the SEA DISCOVERER until chartered by this line in 2017.
+Following a refit in Europe, it appeared in summer 2018 as VICTORY II and focused on New England, Eastern Canada, St. Lawrence Valley, Great Lakes and then Cuba.
+Beginning in 2019, both ships have been purchased by American Queen Steamboat Company, and the pair will continue to operate as a brand, retaining the name Victory Cruise Lines.

 Ship, Year Delivered & Passengers

 VICTORY I was built in 2001 and refitted for the present operators in 2016, 202 passengers; VICTORY II was completed in 2004 and refitted in 2017/2018, 202 passengers.
-While American-built, the pair now fly the Bahamian flag and will operate with an international crew.
+The ships, American-built and now under the Bahamian flag, will be brought back to the U.S. flag, a bureaucratic process that may take up to two years.

 Five passenger decks, and an elevator serving the four cabin and public room decks, but not the top sun deck.